MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/add-dev17-target.md

 # Adding a Dev17 target to your VS extension

-This document assumes you have completed the steps to [factor your VS extension with Shared Projects](shared-projects.md).
+This document assumes you have completed the steps to [factor your VS extension with shared projects](shared-projects.md).

 Proceed to add Dev17 support to your extension with these steps, which may be completed using Visual Studio 2019: